Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Introduction

-Our method is suitable for a very general class of domains, which may have curved boundaries and even cusps.
+Our method is suitable for a very general class of domains, allowing curved boundaries and even cusps.
 The implementation of the algorithm is based on the $hp$-FEM described in \cite{hrv1}, and in \cite{hrv2} it is generalized to cover unbounded domains.
-In \cite{hrv3}, the method has been used to compute a modulus of domains with strong singularities.
+In \cite{hrv3}, the method has been used to compute moduli of domains with strong singularities.

-In general, conformal mapping of multiply connected domains, using the algorithm described here, is possible only if the the domain is a conformal image of a Denjoy-domain, i.e., a domain complement of which is a subset of the real line.
-It is well-known that this property holds for any $n$ times connected domain if $n$ is $1,2$ or $3$.
-It is likely that the approach taken in this paper could be developed for more general classes of multiply connected domains.
+The performance of the method has been evaluated by solving four benchmark problems, two on computing resistances \cite{dek, trefethen2}, and two on capacities \cite{bsv}.
+In each case the results agree with those obtained either with special-purpose methods or adaptive $h$-FEM.

-In the method presented here, the saddle points of the potential function of the original multiply connected problem are special, and it may be that the mapping is not conformal exactly at the point.
-Thus, our method is conformal up to a finite set of points (\textit{extraordinary points}).
+In general, conformal mapping of multiply connected domains is possible only if the the domain is a conformal image of a Denjoy-domain, i.e., a domain complement of which is a subset of the real line.
+It is well-known that this property holds for any $n$ times connected domain if $n$ is $1$, $2$, or $3$.
+In the method presented here, for instance in cases of type $R$ the saddle points of the potential function of the original multiply connected problem are special, and it may be that the mapping is not conformal exactly at the saddle point if the domain is not a Denjoy-domain.
+Thus, our method is conformal up to a finite set of points (\textit{exceptional points}).

 The rest of the paper is organized as follows: In Section~\ref{sec:preliminaries} the necessary concepts from function theory are introduced.
-The new algorithm for multiply connected domains is described in Section~\ref{sec:cfmmcd}.
+The new algorithms for multiply connected domains is described in Sections~\ref{sec:cfmmcd} and \ref{sec:cfmmcdQ}, for types of $R$ and $Q$, respectively.
 After the numerical implementation is briefly discussed, an extensive set of numerical experiments is analyzed.
-Finally, some potential applications, such as quadrilateral mesh generation and design of cubatures, are suggested before concluding remarks.
+As the final example of the paper we show how canonical domains can be used for tracking evolving solutions, e.g., stress fields, as the computational domain is perturbed.